Running ads on X (formerly Twitter) is easy. Getting clean, structured campaign data from X Ads to BigQuery? Not so much.

 No fees, no code—only faster, smarter reporting across every ad channel.

-The Twitter to BigQuery integration is built using open-source Google Apps Script, no third-party platforms, no code required, and no hidden limits.
+The Twitter to BigQuery integration is built on an open-source framework you run yourself — no third-party platforms, no vendor lock-in, and no hidden limits.

 Here’s how it works: